beatricesargin/beatricesargin/README.md

-- 👋 Hi, I’m Beatrice, microbiologist by training ☣️, nature-lover by design 🍃, and IOS Mobile App Developer by choice 👨‍💻
+- 👋 Hi, I’m Beatrice, a microbiologist by training ☣️ with an MSc in Medical Microbiology at Leeds Beckett University, nature-lover by design 🍃, Android Mobile App and IOS Mobile App Developer by choice 👨‍💻
 - 👀 I’m interested in research and passionate about technology innovations.
-- 🌱 I’m currently learning IOS Mobile App Development with Meta and doing my Masters in Medical Microbiology at Leeds Beckett University.
+- 🌱 Currently, I’m learning IOS Mobile App Development with Meta and writing an adult suspense-filled kickass fiction.
-- 💞️ My current scientific interests are: food microbiology, antibacterial, antifungal, antibiotic resistance and virulence mechanisms, distribution of antibiotic resistance mechanisms and pathogenesis of infectious diseases
+- 💞️ My current scientific interests are: food microbiology, antibacterial, antifungal, drug repurposing, antibiotic resistance, and virulence mechanisms, distribution of antibiotic resistance mechanisms and pathogenesis of infectious diseases
 - ⚡ Fun fact: In my free time I enjoy reading 📖, writing fictions ✍️, cooking, and occasionally breaking/assembling things ⚙️

 <!---